|

 Note I said: FLOOR TO CEILING.

-This goes back to the focal point post I wrote last week.
-I really feel like in order to have the fireplace be the focal point, it needs to be floor to ceiling.
-Whether that’s floor to ceiling brick, tile, cement, whatever.
-It can be your done in your own style – there’s no right or wrong way to do that!
+I really feel like to have the fireplace be the focal point, it needs to be floor-to-ceiling.
+Whether that’s floor-to-ceiling brick, tile, cement, whatever.
+It can be done in your own style – there’s no right or wrong way to do that!

 Floor to ceiling fireplace update really makes it pop with a recessed mantle and beautiful stone tones